SFOE/SSMDS/Specification.md

  **Open questions:**
  * Shall url for direct booking of vehicle be on station level or vehicle level?
  * How can the available vehicle number be displayed for stations with more than one vehicle type?
+ * Do the attributes "address", "place" and "post_code" need to be mandatory?
+There is no such information for Nextbike vehicles.
+Information can be derived using swisstopo-API.

  ### SwissSharedMobilityPushVehicles